 Here are some things to know before you begin:

-- MonsterChains are a feature in our Display Rules.
+- MonsterChains is a term used to describe a set of rules available in our Display Rules.

-- MonsterChains let you link your campaigns together to show or hide campaigns based on whether the visitor has seen, closed, or converted other campaigns.
+- MonsterChains allow you to link campaigns together to be shown or hidden based on whether the visitor has seen, closed, or converted other campaigns.
 They are essentially optin campaign funnels.

 - MonsterChains will not work if your Global Cookies are set to any value greater than zero (0).